hyundai-robotics/doc-hi6-ladder-edit/4-monitoring/README.md

-# 4. 모니터링
+# 4. Monitoring
-래더 다이어그램의 모니터링 기능에 대해서 설명드립니다.
+This section explains the monitoring functions of the ladder diagram.